xqb64/hstr.rs/README.md

 **hstr** is shell history suggest box.
 Like hstr, but with pages.

-It was initially made for bash, but it supports zsh and ksh, too.
-If you want to use it with tcsh, make sure tcsh saves its history to `~/.tcsh_history`.
+It is primarily designed to be used with bash, however, it can be used with other shells, too, such as zsh (bear in mind a small issue mentioned in **Usage**). hstr-rs has not been tested with other shells, such as fish, ksh, and tcsh.
 ​
 ## Installation
 ​
-Make sure you have ncurses packages installed.
+Make sure you have ncurses and readline packages installed.

+If on Ubuntu:
 ​
 ```
-sudo apt install libncurses5 libncurses5-dev libncursesw5 libncursesw5-dev
+sudo apt install libncurses5 libncurses5-dev libncursesw5 libncursesw5-dev libreadline5 libreadline-dev
 ```
 ​
 Then run: